jhohertz/dr-henry/index.md

 ---
 layout: page
-title: Hello World!
+title: Dr. Henry
-tagline: Supporting tagline
+tagline: A new effort at a GitHub-friendly blog platform for Jekyll
 ---
 {% include JB/setup %}

 ## Dr. Henry

-A new effort at a GitHub-friendly blog platform for Jekyll.
-It is a derivation of [jekyll-bootstrap](http://jekyllbootstrap.com/), about to undergo a lot of changes, and not suitable for anyone (yet).
+This is a derivation of [jekyll-bootstrap](http://jekyllbootstrap.com/), about to undergo a lot of changes, and not suitable for anyone (yet).

 Check out the [repository](https://github.com/jhohertz/dr-henry)